Biddeford Disability Attorney

 You might have heard that you don't need an attorney to apply for disability benefits.
 You then might think you can quickly file your application on your own to save a little money.
 The big problem here is that nothing is quick with the disability application process.
 You need to complete piles of paperwork and gather your medical documents and personal information.
 It's not unusual to make mistakes when filling out these forms.
 You then might become one of the 65 percent or so of applicants who get a denial notice.
 But working with an attorney, you can leave the details to your lawyer.
 The attorney can review your information and make sure you have not left out any important details.
 Simply put, you will increase your chances of getting approved by hiring a lawyer.

 If you have recently worked in a job and paid payroll taxes and then you were disabled, you may need to pursue an SSDI claim.
-This is a different program than SSI, which is need-based.
-To qualify for SSI, you must have very little assets and a limited income.

 Unless you have a very grave condition, you may end up submitted an application for benefits that gets denied.
 In fact, statistics show that about 65 percent of all claims are denied.
 To improve your chances of getting the results you need, you should make sure your application is complete and all your medical documentation is included.
 We recommend talking to an attorney who can help with this oftentimes difficult process.